-Gehres Law Group, P.C. of San Diego, California discusses the landmark case of Hulk Hogan vs. Gawker, an online publishing company.
-Gehres Law Group’s AV-rated and award-winning attorneys are dedicated to being a zealous advocate for businesses and individuals throughout California.
+Gehres Law Library of San Diego, California discusses the landmark case of Hulk Hogan vs. Gawker, an online publishing company.
+Gehres Law Library’s AV-rated and award-winning attorneys are dedicated to being a zealous advocate for businesses and individuals throughout California.
 Here, our lead civil litigation attorney, William J. Tucker, discusses and provides his opinion on the legal issues at stake in this very interesting case, which requires a balancing of the constitutional rights of Freedom of Speech and Freedom of the Press versus an individual’s right to privacy.

 In the mid–2000s, Hulk Hogan, whose true name is Terry G. Bollea, had a sexual encounter with Heather Cole, the wife of Hulk Hogan’s friend, Todd Clem.
 Mr. Clem is a radio shock jock who had legally changed his name to Bubba the Love Sponge Clem (“Bubba”).

 Bubba, who had previously encouraged Hulk Hogan to have sex with his wife, filmed the sexual encounter between Hulk Hogan and Bubba’s wife, Heather Cole.
 Thereafter, Bubba apparently provided the tape to Gawker.com (“Gawker”), an online publication which published the tape.
 Hulk Hogan then sued Bubba and Heather Cole for invasion of privacy.

 In the course of an investigation by the FBI, the FBI questioned Bubba, who claimed that Hulk Hogan was aware his sexual encounter with Heather Cole was being filmed.
 However, in a later deposition, Bubba testified that Hulk Hogan was not aware that he was being filmed.